Agnes Yang

 by eliminating intermediaries such as managers and art galleries.

-By exploring the potential and limitations of blockchain technologies, I aim to guide organizations and marketplaces toward better adoption of decentralized systems suited to their objectives.
+By exploring the potential and limitations of blockchain technologies,

 *DAO: Decentralized Autonomous Organization